rpivo/react-automation-profiler/README.md

 # react-automation-profiler

+Analyze your React app's renders with automated flows using Puppeteer run through React's Profiler API, and data from different builds on generated D3 charts.

 ## Setup

 To set up the React Profiler API and profile specific component trees, import `AutomationProfiler` from `react-automation-profiler`. `AutomationProfiler` can wrap any component that you want to profile.
 It needs only one prop: `id: string`.
 Try to make the `id` short and sweet, but readable.